Online Master of Arts in Education

 Transfer up to 9 semester credits from a regionally or approved nationally accredited college or university.* Call now for more information at 866.711.1700.

-* The transferability of credits is subject to Ashford University transfer credit policies, and requires the submission of official transcripts.
+* The transferability of credits is subject to Ashford University’s transfer credit policies, and requires the submission of official transcripts.
 The official transcripts will be evaluated to determine the credits that will officially apply toward an Ashford University degree program.

 You will take your courses one at a time for 6 weeks each, accelerating your path to graduation.
 Your course content is delivered in a high-tech format, and you can complete your weekly assignments when and where it's convenient for you thanks to the asynchronous online environment.

-Your tuition rates are among the lowest available online at $560 per credit.
-You will also be responsible for fees to enroll.
+Your tuition is $577 per credit.
+You will also be responsible for fees.
 View complete cost of attendance.
 Call today to learn more at 866.711.1700.

 * Tuition costs subject to change without notice.